apache/activemq-artemis/docs/user-manual/en/examples.md

 Examples
 ========

-The Apache ActiveMQ distribution comes with over 90 run out-of-the-box examples demonstrating many of the features.
+The Apache ActiveMQ Artemis distribution comes with over 90 run out-of-the-box examples demonstrating many of the features.

 The examples are available in the distribution, in the `examples`